Gabya06/PromotedPost/README.md

 #### Machine Learning Algorithms - Logistic Regression, Decision Tree and Random Forests
 ### 1 - Logistic Regression

 I started off by trying logistic regression on the entire data and was not disappointed to see that it performed poorly by predicting all posts as not promoted (class 0).
 This is not completly surprising since most of the posts are not promoted.
 While the accuracy score is high, this is not a good thing because the model does not take into account the imbalance of classes in the data.
-Also, all model coefficients are very small indicating small movement in output caused by an increase/decrease in input
+Also, all model coefficients are very small indicating small movement in output caused by an increase/decrease in input.

 ```python
 cols_train = data.drop('is_promoted', axis = 1).columns